Reactive Supervisory Control of Open Discrete-event Systems: The Existence of Supervisor

-Similar to the convectional reactive synthesis, the designing of a controller can be seen as a game between the reactive supervisor $\mathcal{S}$, as a player aiming to control the plant to satisfy the specification $K$, and the environment with intention of driving the plant to violate $K$.
-However, in reactive supervisory control of open DESs, we have a plant as another player that is capable of restricting the supervisor with internal uncontrollable events.
-We therefore proposed to design a 3-players turned-based game arena among the environment, the reactive supervisor, the plant.
+Similar to the conventional reactive synthesis, the designing of a controller can be seen as a game between the reactive supervisor $\mathcal{S}$, as a player aiming to control the plant to satisfy the specification $K$, and the environment with intention of driving the plant to violate $K$.
+However, in reactive supervisory control of open DESs, we have a plant that is capable of restricting the supervisor with internal uncontrollable events.
+More specifically, in this setup when the environment selects an input, the supervisor chooses a control pattern that must include all the uncontrollable events, and then the plant can only execute an internal event from the assigned control pattern set.
+We therefore propose to design a two-player turned-based game between the environment and the reactive supervisor.
+The arena construction has the following steps: